lahari-badhe/Lahari-Bade_DataAnalyst/job-applications-tracker/README.md

 # Job Applications Tracker

-This project is a Notion-based system I built to track my full-time job applications as a Data Analyst.
+This project is a Notion-based system I created to manage and track my full-time job applications as a Data Analyst.

-While applying to jobs, I found it difficult to track application status, recruiter follow-ups, and visa sponsorship details across multiple platforms.
+While applying to roles across multiple platforms, I needed a simple and reliable way to track application status, recruiter follow-ups, interview stages, and visa sponsorship details.
 This tracker helped me organize everything in one place.

 ---